IE 11 is not supported. For an optimal experience visit our site on another browser.

 "The one person I know who was bitten by a black widow spider was using an outhouse," Gangloff-Kaufmann says.
 "You just don't want to be sticking your hands into dark corners."

 Black widows make irregular or asymmetric webs, Medline Plus says, and the spiders can bite people when they bump into the webs.
-They also typically stay within a few feet of ground level.
+The spiders also typically stay within a few feet of ground level.

-There are a few different "flavors" of black widow spiders, Gangloff-Kaufmann says, including brown widows, northern black widows and western black widows, all of which have a version of the classic red hourglass-shaped marking.
+There are a few different "flavors" of black widow spiders, Gangloff-Kaufmann says, including brown widows, northern black widows and western black widows, all of which have a version of the classic red hourglass-shaped marking that can be pretty easily identified.

 Meanwhile, you're more likely to find brown recluse spiders in the Midwest and southern U.S., the CDC notes.
 These spiders, the name suggests, can be reclusive, Gangloff-Kaufmann says.
 They tend to stick to secluded, dark areas, like within leaf litter or rock piles.
 If they go indoors, they might hide in closets, corners or shoes, the CDC says.